0xkasun/Dummy_Tes/README.md

 dummy repo for tesseract maven project

-#Installation Info
+###Installation Info

-Create a new mysql databse Tesseract_Output and use the Tesseract_Output.sql file setup the tables.
+1.Create a new mysql databse Tesseract_Output and use the Tesseract_Output.sql file setup the tables.
-Create a user for the database with username "teseract_user" and password "password".
+2.Create a user for the database with username "teseract_user" and password "password".
-Build the project and run the project
+3.Build the project and run the project